 - To add additional manual timers, repeat steps 2-3.

 It’s easy to see what timers you have active on your watch.

 - Open the Timer app on your watch.

-- Tap on an active timer to see it full screen and access the stop or pause buttons easily.
+- Tap on an active timer to see it full screen and easily access the stop or pause buttons.

 How to pause or stop timers on Apple Watch

-If you don’t need a timer anymore or if you need to temporarily pause the timer, that’s fairly simple.
+If you don’t need a timer anymore or if you need to pause the timer temporarily, that’s pretty simple.

 Pause your timers

 - Ask Siri to pause a timer by its name.
-To resume, just ask Siri–make sure you use the name of the timer.
+To resume, ask Siri–make sure you use the timer’s name.